Kafr Yasif: Ottoman period

-In 1838 Kafr Yasif was classified as having a Greek Orthodox Christian majority with Muslim and Druze minorites.
+In 1838, Kafr Yasif had a Greek Orthodox Christian majority with Muslim and Druze minorities.
 In 1880 the village had a population of about 600, of which 500 were Greek Orthodox Christians and 100 were Muslims.
-A 17th-century church was located in the village and it contained a number of pictures provided by Russia.
-The village contained a stone-cut well, stone reservoirs and troughs.
+A church stood in the village, dated by Guèrin to c.
+1740 and its iconostasis contained a number of icons provided by Russia.
+A stone-cut well, stone reservoirs and troughs, and a stone tower decorated by a carved cross, remaining from a larger fortification, were also to be seen.
 According to the Palestine Exploration Fund's Survey of Western Palestine, Kafr Yasif was a stone-built village surrounded by olive groves and arable land, and provided with water from cisterns.
 The population consisted of 300 Christians, who worshiped at the Greek Orthodox chapel, and 50 Druzes.
 A population list from about 1887 showed that Kafr Yasif had about 910 inhabitants; three quarters Greek Catholic Christians, one quarter Muslim.

 British Mandate

-In the 1922 census of Palestine conducted by the British Mandate authorities Kafr Yasif had a population of 870 residents; 665 Christians, 172 Muslims and 33 Druze.
-On 1 December 1925 Kafr Yasif became one of the few Arab villages in the Galilee to receive local-council status during the British mandate period.
+In the 1922 census of Palestine conducted by the British Mandate authorities, Kafr Yasif is listed with a population of 870 residents; 665 Christians, 172 Muslims and 33 Druze.
+On 1 December 1925, Kafr Yasif became one of the few Arab villages in the Galilee to receive local-council status during the British mandate period.
 Yani Kustandi Yani served as mayor from 1933 to 1948.
 The 1931 census of Palestine recorded Kafr Yasif's population as 1,057.

-In April 1938, during the Arab revolt in Palestine, a group of Palestinian Arab rebels planted a mine on the road near Kafr Yasif which blew up a British vehicle, killing nine soldiers (according to the Arabs) or one soldier and wounding two others (according to the British).
-The British Army proceeded to start setting Kafr Yasif ablaze in retaliation, but were then informed by local residents that Kuwaykat's inhabitants were responsible for the attack.
-The British troops fatally shot nine Arabs as they approached the village.
-Between 14–17 February 1939, the British Army set between 68 and 72 homes ablaze in Kafr Yasif in response to another mine attack on British soldiers driving on a newly constructed security road which resulted in the death of one soldier and the wounding of two others.
-It was later discovered by the British authorities that the attackers were not from Kafr Yasif.
+On 14–17 February 1939, during the Arab revolt in Palestine, a group of Palestinian Arab rebels planted a mine on the road near Kafr Yasif which blew up a British vehicle, killing nine soldiers (according to the Arabs) or one soldier and wounding two others (according to the British).
+The British Army proceeded setting ablaze homes in Kafr Yasif as punishment, burning between 68 and 72 homes before being informed by local residents that Kuwaykat's inhabitants were responsible for the attack.
+The British troops fatally shot nine Arabs from the direction of Kuwaykat as they approached the village.
 In compensation, the town was rebuilt by the British with a school and a city hall which are still in use today.
 According to a British chaplain, "The people at Kafr Yasif were very eager to point out that the troops who destroyed their houses were not English but Irish."

-In the 1945 statistics Kafr Yasif had a population of 1,400, and the village had 6,763 dunams of land according to an official land and population survey.
-350 were Muslim, 1,105 Christians and 40 "other" (Druze).
-3,234 dunams were plantations and irrigable land, 3,310 were used for cereals, while 75 dunams were built-up (urban) land.
+In the 1945 statistics, an official land and population survey, Kafr Yasif had a population of 1,400: 350 were Muslim, 1,105 Christians, and 40 were listed as "other" (Druze).
+The village owned 6,763 dunams of land, of which 3,234 were plantations and irrigable land, on 3,310 they grew cereals, while 75 dunams were built-up (urban) land.